 At the global level, the International Telecommunication Union (ITU) seeks to co-ordinate spectrum use.
 The ITU's World Radiocommunication Conferences (WRC) take place approximately every four years to review and, when necessary, revise the Radio Regulations which form the international treaty governing the use of the radio frequency spectrum.
 These regulations also govern the geostationary and non-geostationary satellite orbits.

-The European Conference of Postal and Telecommunication Administrations (CEPT) performs a somewhat similar role of co-ordinating spectrum use, although the ultimate allocation rests with individual national governments.
+The CEPT performs a somewhat similar role of co-ordinating spectrum use, although the ultimate allocation rests with individual national governments.

 The European Commission may mandate the CEPT to identify frequency bands and spectrum use conditions in support of an EU policy.
 ETSI provides technical input to spectrum-sharing studies via System Reference Documents.
 In addition, individual ETSI Members may participate in CEPT spectrum-sharing studies to provide technical support.

-CEPT measures are offered to the 48 Member Administrations for adoption on a voluntary basis.
-The European Commission incorporates these measures into Commission Implementing Decisions, that are binding on EU Member States.
+CEPT measures are offered to the Member Administrations for adoption on a voluntary basis.
+The European Commission incorporates these measures into Commission Implementing Decisions, which are binding on the EU Member States.